-1.4: Payoffs of Biological Psychology
+1.4: Applications of Biological Psychology

 Guiding Artificial Intelligence.
-Neuroscience is closely intertwined with artificial intelligence (AI).
+Neuroscience is intertwined with artificial intelligence (AI).
 Understanding biological brains is important for building artificial brains and neuroscience has inspired the design of AI systems (Hassabis et al., 2017).
-Similar to neurons in the human brain, artificial neural networks have many interconnected units that work in parallel.
+Like neurons in the human brain, artificial neural networks have many interconnected units that work in parallel.
 Neuroscience provided early guidance for AI-system architecture (e.g., units organized in many layers) and algorithms (e.g., a “backpropagation algorithm” that adjusts the connections between units across multiple layers to enable learning).
 Another example of neuroscience-inspired AI is in attention—until recently artificial neural networks processed an entire image or video frame with equal priority given to all pixels.
-Conversely, humans focus on one very small aspect at a time and strategically shift our “spotlight of attention.”
-By incorporating a biologically-inspired approach with prioritized focus, AI-image processing has improved performance and efficiency (Hassabis et al., 2017).
+Conversely, humans focus on one small aspect at a time and strategically shift our “spotlight of attention.”
+By incorporating a biologically-inspired approach with prioritized focus, AI-image processing improved performance and efficiency (Hassabis et al., 2017).

 Computer generated image of a brain.